Our Cases in the Media

 Lawsuit says the carrier's negligence resulted in him spending 17 days in jail for a crime he didn't commit.

-Horrific moment Texas cop beats man with a flashlight 16 times after he tried to run away from arrest for 'starting fires' at his home
+• Horrific moment Texas cop beats man with a flashlight 16 times after he tried to run away from arrest for 'starting fires' at hi

 Grimsley suffered several fractures and lacerations to the face before being charged with assaulting a police officer as well as evading and resisting arrest.
 He filed a lawsuit this year, claiming police officers used excessive force on him